Xephorium/CrystalNote/README.md

 ##

 Crystal Note was designed to be the most customizable notes app on Android.
-From color theme to widget appearance, every pixel can be tailored to your preference.
+From app theme to widget appearance, every pixel can be tailored to your preference.
 All free forever, with no ads, tracking, or spam.

 </br>